Olowalu Reef Snorkeling

 To reach the snorkeling at Olowalu Beach from Lahaina, head south on Honoapiilani Highway (SR30) for about 8 miles to milepost 14.
 There is plenty of roadside parking.
 As you walk to the beach from the parking area, watch out for the numerous Kiawe thorns scattered about.
 Start snorkeling directly offshore of the mile marker 14 and look for the channels heading out through the reef.

 Note: There is a proposed 1,500 home development called Olowalu Town for 636 acres of agricultural land across the highway from the beach.
 There is significant concern for the impact of the development and associated run-off on the health of Olowalu Reef.
 If you wish to voice your concerns on this issue, you can contact the Maui Nui Marine Resource Council.
 This is Maui, not the Mainland.
 To reach the snorkeling on Maui by air, you will need to fly into Kahului Airport (OGG) which is located in the middle of the north coast of Maui.
 It is served by direct flights from the mainland US and also by inter-island flights from several other Hawaiian Islands by regional carriers.
+When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.

 Overall, Olowalu Reef is the 15th most popular snorkel dive spot of all 21 snorkeling dives in Maui.
 Several of the better snorkeling spots are nearby Olowalu Reef including Papalaua Wayside Park, Coral Gardens and Wahikuli State Park.